Dayton.FYI

 The campaign must also reckon with levy fatigue.
 Dayton-area voters face levy requests on nearly every ballot — human services, parks, libraries.
 The Info District is asking to be added to an already-crowded list.
 It must make an affirmative case for why civic information infrastructure belongs alongside public safety and parks as a community investment.

-If the property tax environment deteriorates further before November 2027, the campaign should be prepared to consider alternative funding mechanisms — including the income tax levy described in Section VII — or to delay the ballot initiative rather than run into a headwind that has nothing to do with the merits of the proposal.
+If the property tax environment deteriorates further before November 2027, the campaign should be prepared to consider alternative funding mechanisms — including the income tax levy described in Section VII, for which Preschool Promise provides direct local precedent — or to delay the ballot initiative rather than run into a headwind that has nothing to do with the merits of the proposal.

 “Government shouldn’t be in the news business.”